D-Bits/World-Data/README.md

 # World Wealth and Poverty

+## About

 A project to show economic and demographic data of countries around the world.
 Work in progress.

 ## Seeding the Database

 Change into the "data" directory, and run the etl.py file to seed the database.
 Be sure to run "pipenv install" first to ensure that SQLAlchemy is installed.

 ## Technologies used